Written and Directed by Stephen Poliakoff.

 Jacqueline Bisset won a Golden Globe for her role as Lady Cremone and the show was nominated for a further two Golden Globes.
 The drama won several other awards in the US and the UK as did Chiwetel Ejiofor in the leading role of Louis Lester.

-It features fourteen original songs, with lyrics and music by Adrian Johnson, that have proved extremely popular and are available on a separate album.
+It features fourteen original songs, with lyrics and music by Adrian Johnston, that have proved extremely popular and are available on a separate album.